databendlabs/databend/docs/doc/11-integrations/30-access-tool/02-jdbc.md

 Databend provides a JDBC driver that enables connection to Databend from a client application, such as [DBeaver](https://dbeaver.com/).
 DBeaver comes with numerous pre-configured drivers for SQL, NoSQL, key-value databases, graph databases, search engines, and more.
 However, the Databend JDBC driver is not currently pre-configured in DBeaver, which means that you cannot locate and select Databend while creating a connection in the application.
 Nevertheless, you can manually add the driver to DBeaver, allowing you to establish a connection to Databend in the same way you would with a pre-configured database.

-This following shows how to add the Datebend JDBC driver to a client application and connect to Databend via the driver, using DBeaver as an example.
+The following shows how to add the Datebend JDBC driver to a client application and connect to Databend via the driver, using DBeaver as an example.
 For more information about the driver, refer to https://github.com/databendcloud/databend-jdbc

 ## Example: Connect from DBeaver with JDBC